Chart Color Schemes

 Murwillumbah is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Murwillumbah's cultural diversity was found to be below average.
-As of a certain date, 89.6% of its population were citizens, 86.5% were born in Australia, and 94.8% spoke English only at home.
-Christianity was the predominant religion, comprising 48.4% of Murwillumbah's population.
+Murwillumbah's cultural diversity was found to be below average, with 89.6% of its population being citizens, 86.5% born in Australia, and 94.8% speaking English only at home.
+Christianity was the main religion in Murwillumbah, comprising 48.4% of people there.
+However, the most notable overrepresentation was seen in the 'Other' category, which made up 1.6% of Murwillumbah's population compared to 0.8% across the rest of NSW.

 Frequently Asked Questions - Diversity